 Media Situation - Balkanmedia

 In Montenegro, the popularity of the Internet is growing, especially among the younger generation.
-However, print media and television have not lost their influence in Montenegro.
+However, print media and television have not lost their influence in Montenegro, but are financially struggling being faced with the rise of online news portals.

 - Agencija za elektronske medije Crne Gore/ Agency for electronic media